AlfaSquaD/nextjs-fastapi-starter/README.md

 uvicorn main:app --reload
 ```

-On development, because of the CSRF, you need to run browser with security disabled.
+On development, because of the CORS, you need to run browser with security disabled.

 (VSCode configuration is already set to run Chrome with security disabled)